2xAA/dead-on/README.md

 - **Sample-accurate ticks:** Configurable PPQN delivers consistent timing at any musical resolution.
 - **Seamless tempo and resolution changes:** Update BPM or PPQN on the fly without dropping ticks.
-- **Unified scheduling base:** One clock for both Web Audio and Web MIDI, simplifying synchronization.
+- **Unified scheduling base:** One clock for both Web Audio and Web MIDI, simplifying synchronisation.
 - **Minimal setup:** Load the worklet in one line and subscribe to `"tick"` events with a clear API.
 - **TypeScript support:** Built-in type definitions for improved developer experience.